A Mentored Course

 As a teacher and publishing professional

-Isabel is an experienced creative writing mentor, workshop leader and book doctor, and having run the Literary Sofa blog for ten years she has a wide and up-to-date overview of the publishing market.
+Isabel is an experienced creative writing mentor, workshop leader and book doctor, and having run the Literary Sofa blog for over ten years she has a wide and up-to-date overview of the publishing market.
 She is also a co-founder of the Resilience for Writers project with psychologist Voula Tsoflias and has a special interest in helping writers to stay motivated and reach their personal goals.
 Isabel has worked with Mslexia, Jericho Writers, The Place to Write, Word Factory and many individual writers.

 The course starts in September with breaks for Christmas, Easter and the Summer holidays.
 There’s a dedicated writing week between each module where you can focus on getting words on the page.